 Immediately stop any new investments in the top 200 fossil fuel companies,

-Drop coal, oil and gas from your investment portfolio by divesting from the top 200 fossil fuel companies, pipeline companies, and fossil fuel funds by 2020, and
+Drop coal, oil, and gas from your investment portfolio by divesting from the top 200 fossil fuel companies, pipeline companies, and fossil fuel funds by 2020, and

 Commit to and prioritize reinvesting at least 5 percent of your portfolio into climate solutions such as, but not limited to, renewable energy, energy efficiency, clean technology, transit, and clean energy access.

 Thanks for signing!
 Now triple your impact by sharing this campaign with your friends.

 The business model of the fossil fuel industry is in no way compatible with a safe climate.
 New York City and State’s pension funds, combined worth over $350 billion, are amongst the largest in the United States and world.
 The funds contain billions of investments in fossil fuel companies, including climate criminals like ExxonMobil, fracking companies and the companies backing the Dakota Access Pipeline.

 New Yorkers have faced the hottest year on record, with droughts, floods, and extreme heat alerts.
 To this day, New Yorkers are still rebuilding from the devastation caused by Superstorm Sandy in 2012 — a record $65 billion in damage.